faruk13/FIFATheBest/README.md

 # FIFATheBest
 Voting for the best player on Blockchain.

+On Ropsten Network
-IPFS and Infura node in Ropsten Network: https://ipfs.infura.io/ipfs/QmbgwbLgQt5rNdYN6G1gB8Z9AG43Tm1E9Pu3uczPz7Q4pj/
+Hosted on IPFS using Infura node: https://ipfs.infura.io/ipfs/QmbgwbLgQt5rNdYN6G1gB8Z9AG43Tm1E9Pu3uczPz7Q4pj/

 Mandatory to have an Ethereum account with fake ethers.